 JSP partner - zero rate provision

-If a PPP recipient has a current JSP partner and as a result of casual earnings the PP is reduced to nil, the PP recipient remains current while their JSP partner remains current.
+If a PPP recipient has a current JSP partner and as a result of casual employment income the PP is reduced to nil, the PP recipient remains current while their JSP partner remains current.

 Policy reference: SS Guide 3.1.12 Employment income nil rate period